cocos/cocos-docs/en/cocos-service/sdkhub-plugins/sdkhub-hms.md

 #### `accountLogin`

-**Note**: Game does not need to integrate this method.
+**Note**: For games, please call the [Login](#login) method without accessing this method.

-This method enable applications of developers to obtain users' authorization codes (temporary authorization credentials) or ID tokens (identity authorization information), so that users can sign in with their HUAWEI IDs securely.
-Please refer to [Signing In with a HUAWEI ID](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/dev-guide-account-0000001050048888#ZH-CN_TOPIC_0000001050048888__section15992612272) and [Silently Signing In with a HUAWEI ID](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/login-silentsignin-0000001050050853) documents.
+This method is used by third-party applications to obtain the user authentication information (ID Token) or the user's temporary authorization ticket (Authorization Code) of Huawei account, so that the user can use the Huawei account to securely log in to third-party applications.
+For details, please refer to [Signing In with a HUAWEI ID](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/dev-guide-account-0000001050048888#ZH-CN_TOPIC_0000001050048888__section15992612272) and [Silently Signing In with a HUAWEI ID](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/login-silentsignin-0000001050050853) documents.

-Developer can get ID Token or Authorization Code by `sdkhub.UserResultCode.kLoginSucceed` callback, then please refer to [HUAWEI documents](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/dev-guide-account-0000001050048888#ZH-CN_TOPIC_0000001050048888__section15992612272) to verify by yourself on the server.
+After the developer obtains the ID Token or Authorization Code via the `sdkhub.UserResultCode.kLoginSucceed` login callback, please refer to the server-side authentication section of the corresponding login method in the [Signing In with a HUAWEI ID](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/dev-guide-account-0000001050048888#ZH-CN_TOPIC_0000001050048888__section15992612272) documentation, to complete server-side access.

 **Parameter Description**: